Maintaining your firearms goes beyond just appearances; it’s about ensuring their peak performance and longevity.

 A homemade gun lubricant, made by mixing Mobil 1 Synthetic Grease with Mobil 1 10W-30 synthetic motor oil, has proven to be an effective alternative for maintaining various firearms like Glocks and AR series rifles.

-This DIY mixture yields a substantial quantity of lubricant, potentially lasting for years, making it a cost-efficient option when compared to commercial firearm lubricants, even with an initial investment of $20-$40.
+This DIY mixture yields a substantial quantity of lubricant, potentially lasting for years.
+It is a cost-efficient option compared to commercial firearm lubricants, even with an initial investment of $20-$40.

-While the homemade lubricant may lack the rust and corrosion prevention capabilities of some gun-specific lubricants and contains chemicals that could be harmful if ingested, for those in dry climates such as Colorado, these disadvantages may be negligible.
+While the homemade lubricant may lack the rust and corrosion prevention capabilities of some gun-specific lubricants and contains chemicals that could be harmful if ingested, these disadvantages may be negligible for those in dry climates such as Colorado.

-To create this lubricant, one can easily source the necessary ingredients from auto parts stores or large retailers like Walmart.
+To create this lubricant, the necessary ingredients can easily be obtained from auto parts stores or large retailers like Walmart.
 The recommended ratio is 3 parts motor oil to 1 part synthetic grease to achieve a honey-like consistency.

-After mixing, the lubricant should be stored in a container – options range from simple home-use containers to more specialized dispensers for ease of application.
-This lubricant is then ready to be used in the same manner as any other gun lubricant on the market.
+After mixing, the lubricant should be stored in a container – options range from simple home-use containers to more specialized dispensers for easy application.
+This lubricant is then ready to be used like any other gun lubricant on the market.

-For more information on this recipe, check out our full article on How To Make Homemade Gun Oil Lubricant.
+For more information on this recipe, see our full article on how to make homemade gun oil lubricant.

 Another recipe we’ve found that is easy to make comes from the Army Marksman Shooter team.
 Check it out!